hikerchick29/bugged-soyuz/README.md

-This is he problem craft from Tantares
+This is the problem craft from Tantares